April 9, 2018 | by Samantha Bonar

-That’s how City of Hope leukemia patient Chris Martinez, 2, ended up with a custom superhero costume created by one of Hollywood’s top costume designers.
+That’s how City of Hope leukemia patient Chris Leal, 2, ended up with a custom superhero costume created by one of Hollywood’s top costume designers.

 For the special treat, City of Hope partnered with the nonprofit Lollipop Theater Network, which typically brings current-release movies to kids in hospitals.
 This time, however, Lollipop is doing something different: pairing eight top TV and film costume designers with eight sick kids in Los Angeles-area hospitals to craft custom superhero duds.